Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 ## Conclusion

+Congradulations!
+You've successfully launched the Animal-AI environment.

-This guide has provided you with the necessary steps to launch the Animal-AI environment in both manual play and training modes.
+This guide hopefully has provided you with the necessary steps to launch the Animal-AI environment in both manual play and training modes.
 You can now interact with the environment using the keyboard and mouse in manual play mode or train an agent using the code provided in training mode.
 Of course, you can also use the code provided in your own Python scripts to launch the Animal-AI environment.
 Please check our documentation for more information on the platform and how to use it.

 If you encounter any issues or have any questions, please feel free to reach out to us on our [GitHub Discussions](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/discussions).
+You may also wish to check our [FAQs](/docs/FAQ.md) for answers to common questions.